oschonrock/hibp/README.md

 # and straight to usage:

+# obtain data
 hibp.download hibp_all.bin

+# optionally limit data
+hibp.topn hibp_all.bin

 hibp.server hibp_all.bin

 ```

 NOTE: the snap versions are slightly different to the manually installed ones:
-1. the use a "period" separator in their names, like `hibp.download`,
+1. the use a "period" separator in their names, like `hibp.download`
-because `snap` enforces that.
 2. they are restricted to where they can read and write files ($HOME
-and subdirs only), because `snap` senselessly tries to protect
+and subdirs only)
-sysadmins from themselves.

 ## Building from source